mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 subsection: Mobile Apps
 ---

 The following instructions apply to the mobile apps for iOS and Android built in React Native.
-Download the iOS version [here](http://about.mattermost.com/mattermost-ios-app/) and the Android version [here](http://about.mattermost.com/mattermost-android-app/).
-Source code can be found at https://github.com/mattermost/mattermost-mobile.
+Download the iOS version <a href="http://about.mattermost.com/mattermost-ios-app/" target="_blank">here</a> and the Android version <a href="http://about.mattermost.com/mattermost-android-app/" target="_blank">here</a>.
+Source code can be found at the <a href="https://github.com/mattermost/mattermost-mobile" target="_blank">GitHub Mattermost Mobile app repository</a>.

+**Note: This guide describes how to set up the development environment on MacOS or Linux.**

 If you run into any issues getting your environment set up, check the [Troubleshooting](#troubleshooting) section at the bottom for common solutions.